Policy and Procedure Name:

 a) The

-provide the required data elements and/or necessary medical documentation to
+to provide the required data elements and/or necessary medical documentation to

 b.
-Confirm

-correctly and there are no duplicate claims or customer records by searching
+correctly, and there are no duplicate claims or customer records by searching

 the customer’s name and address.